 - If you enjoy the taste of cinnamon, sprinkle some into your sauce, or simmer with cinnamon sticks and remove before serving.

-How to Use this Easy Blueberry Sauce Recipe
+How to Use Homemade Blueberry Sauce

 - This weekend I whipped up a batch of blueberry crepes with cream cheese crepe filling and used this blueberry sauce as a secondary filling.
 And then a little more as a topping!